Quesnel, British Columbia: Tourism

 Quesnel Museum is home to numerous artifacts, including Mandy, a "haunted doll" made in the early 20th century that is claimed to have paranormal abilities and eyes that follow visitors around.
-Mandy appeared on the Montel Williams Show.
+Mandy appeared on The Montel Williams Show.

 Culture

 There are twenty-three decorated fire hydrants in the streets of Quesnel.
 This work was sponsored by the local businesses in the vicinity of the hydrants.

 Sports

 Quesnel is home to the Central Interior Hockey League's Quesnel Kangaroos Senior AA hockey team.
 The team plays at the West Fraser Centre in Quesnel.
-The city was formerly home to the Quesnel Millionaires, a BCHL team, before they relocated to Chilliwack as the Chilliwack Chiefs in 2011.
+The city was formerly home to the Quesnel Millionaires, a British Columbia Hockey League (BCHL) team, before they relocated to Chilliwack as the Chilliwack Chiefs in 2011.

 Quesnel also has soccer, airsoft and paintball, minor baseball, softball, lacrosse, ringette, roller derby, and football leagues.
-A Mountain biking skills park is located behind the Rec Center and West Quesnel has a skateboard park known as the Quesnel Skatepark.
+A Mountain biking skills park is located behind the Arts and Recreation Centre and West Quesnel has a skateboard park known as the Quesnel Skatepark.